Leakage Testers – Measure Leakage Current Precisely

 Leakage currents are particularly problematic when they become so high that they cripple entire machines or systems by tripping the RCD or also discharge batteries on a large scale.

-With our instrument GLC-9000 we offer a leakage current tester that is capable of both AC and DC and has various simulations of the resistance of the human body.
-It is therefore particularly suitable for medical equipment.
+With our instrument GLC-9000 we offer a leakage current tester that is capable of both AC and DC, has various simulations of the resistance of the human body and can therefore measure the leakage current precisely.
+Testers like this are particularly suitable for medical equipment.